 The identity of the child or parents/carers of the child who did not want to make the payment/charge, or could not make the payment/charge, will not be disclosed.

 Review and Approval

-This policy will be formally approved and minuted by the Full Governing Body on an annual basis.
+This policy will be formally approved and minuted by the Full Governing Body on an annual basis and be made available on the school's website.